-- A completely free Enigma Outreach visit to your school or A completely free Virtual Learning Session broadcast via the internet to your classroom.
+A completely free Enigma Outreach visit to your school or A completely free Virtual Learning Session broadcast via the internet to your classroom.

 The purpose of this funding opportunity is to widen participation and interest in STEM subjects for students who may not otherwise have the chance to take part in enrichment activities in these subjects.